A bascule bridge built with the state-of-the art technologies of the day.

 - An eight-minute walk Tsukiji Station Exit 1 on the Tokyo Metro Hibiya Line, or a four-minute walk from Kachidoki Station Exit A4 on the Toei Subway Oedo Line

 - Open Hours

 - Special Notes

-- Tours of the foot of the bridge are currently suspended for repair work.
-(Scheduled to last until the end of March 2020)
+- Tours of the foot of the bridge are currently suspended to prevent the spread of COVID-19.